moritzsalla/cci-physcomp-final/week-2/README.md

 ![Image](image-007.jpeg)
 ![Image](image-008.jpeg)

-Bought my own Board, a Sunfounder Mega.
+Bought my own Board, a Sunfounder Mega (SUNFOUNDER Mega 2560 R3).
 It accommodates 16 analog ins, whereas the leonardo only has 6.
 Since I need 12 and multiplexing is not an option, this is the optimal board.

 ![Image](image-009.jpeg)